Development of professional competencies: levels, methods and models. Definition of competencies

 - division by elements

-- a long period of application of a particular competency model.
+- long term of application of a specific competency model.

 Lecture 3.
-Competence-based approach to the personnel management system
+Competency-based approach to the personnel management system

 1. The concept of competence.
 Approaches.
-The structure of competencies.
+Competency structure.

 2. Use of competencies in the personnel management system

-In the dictionary of Russian HR managers, the term "competence" appeared in the last 6 - 7 years.
-Work on competencies is carried out in joint Western Russian and in most large Russian companies in Moscow and St. Petersburg.
+In the dictionary of Russian HR managers, the term “competence” has appeared in the last 6-7 years.
+Work on competencies is carried out in joint Western-Russian and most large Russian companies in Moscow and St. Petersburg.
 But interest in this HR tool is growing everywhere.

 In the practice of human resource management, modern companies actively use competencies.
-They are discussed at numerous HR forums, all kinds of research and publications in specialized media are regularly devoted to them.
-Competencies as an HR technology have been developed in Russia on the basis of foreign theory and practice.
-And, as it happens with many personnel technologies in Russia, in the process of integration into practice, competencies have bizarrely changed.
-That is, we can say that the "transfer" of this technology occurred incorrectly.
+They are discussed at numerous HR forums, and various studies and publications in specialized media are regularly devoted to them.
+Competencies as HR technology have been developed in Russia on the basis of foreign theory and practice.
+And, as happens with many personnel technologies in Russia, in the process of integration into practice, competencies have bizarrely changed.
+That is, we can say that the “transfer” of this technology did not occur correctly.

 Despite the popularity of using competencies in Russian business, there is significant confusion.
 Sometimes, unfortunately, competencies are called something that has nothing to do with them or is an integral part of them.
-Most often in Russian practice, competencies are identified with two concepts: ZUN (Knowledge, Skills, Skills) and PVK (Professionally Important Qualities).
-Both ZUN and PVK are close in content to competencies, are included in their composition, but are not analogues.
+Most often in Russian practice, competencies are identified with two concepts: ZUN (Knowledge, Abilities, Skills) and PVK (Professionally Important Qualities).
+Both ZUN and PVK are close in content to competencies, are part of them, but are not analogues.

-First of all, let us designate the difference between the concepts of "competence" and "competence".
-They are based on a Latin root compete*- I achieve, I correspond, I approach.
+First of all, let us outline the difference between the concepts of “competence” and “competence”.
+They are based on the Latin root compete*- I achieve, I comply, I approach.

-Competence- this is a certain characteristic of a person, necessary for the performance of certain works and allowing its owner to obtain the necessary results of work.
+Competence- this is a certain characteristic of a person that is necessary to perform certain jobs and allows its owner to obtain the necessary results of work.

-Competence- this is the ability of an individual who has a personal characteristic to solve work problems, to obtain the necessary results of work.
+Competence is the ability of an individual who has the personal characteristics to solve work problems to obtain the necessary work results.

-In other words, competence is the standard of behavior required for a certain activity, and competence is the level of mastery of this standard of behavior, that is, the end result of its application.
+In other words, competence is the standard of behavior required for a certain activity, and competence is the level of proficiency in this standard of behavior, that is, the final result of its application.

-There are many definitions of the term "competence".
-Many experts and HR professionals offer their own interpretations.
-But two approaches to understanding competencies are considered to be the main ones - American and European.
+There are many definitions of the concept "competence".
+Many experts and personnel management specialists offer their own interpretations.
+But there are two main approaches to understanding competencies - American and European.

-American approach defines competencies as a description of the behavior of an employee: competency is the main characteristic of an employee, having which, he is able to show the right behavior and, as a result, achieve high results in work.
+American approach defines competencies as a description of an employee’s behavior: competency is the main characteristic of an employee, possessing which he is able to demonstrate correct behavior and, as a result, achieve high results at work.

-Competence Model- this is a complete set of competencies and indicators of behavior necessary for the successful performance by an employee of his functions, manifested in appropriate situations and time, for a particular organization with its individual goals and corporate culture.
+Competency model- this is a complete set of competencies and behavioral indicators necessary for the successful performance by an employee of his functions, demonstrated in appropriate situations and time, for a specific organization with its individual goals and corporate culture.

-Competency Profile- this is a list of competencies, an exact definition of the level of their manifestation related to a particular position.
+Competency profile- this is a list of competencies, an exact definition of the level of their manifestation related to a specific position.

 In our opinion, competence is a behavioral characteristic necessary for an employee to successfully perform work functions, reflecting the necessary standards of behavior.